sensu/sensu-docs/content/sensu-go/5.21/reference/tessen.md

 ## Tessen metrics log examples

-If you opt in to Tessen, Sensu sends various metrics back to the Tessen service.
+For unlicensed instances that opt in to Tessen and all licensed instances, Sensu sends various metrics back to the Tessen service.
 In the example metrics log below, Sensu is sending the number of check hooks back to the Tessen service.

 {{< code json >}}